dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 The [`@dojo/cli-build-app`](http://github.com/dojo/cli-build-app) package provides powerful tools to code split dynamically imported widgets automatically.
 Support is planned for the near future to enable users to specify this purely by configuration.

-The CLI also offers Build Time Rendering.
-During build time, the CLI renders the application, extracts the resulting HTML into the application's index.html and inlines critical CSS. `@dojo/cli-build-app` is an initial minimum viable version with more refinements planned.
+`@dojo/cli-build-app` also offers basic support for Build Time Rendering.
+During an application's build step, the command renders the application, extracts the resulting HTML into the application's index.html, and inlines critical CSS.
+Build time rendering is an early minimal viable version with more refinements to come.
 Please let us know what feedback you may have!

-To install `@dojo/cli-build-app`, run the following command:

-`npm install -g @dojo/cli-create-app`
+Use `@dojo/cli-build-app` in your Dojo 2 project by adding it as a dev dependency to your `package.json`.

 Learn more about creating your first Dojo application in the [Dojo local installation tutorial](https://dojo.io/tutorials/000_local_installation/).